AjjMC/ajjgui/README.md

 ## Exiting GUIs

 Each of the widgets discussed previously, excluding the *placeholder*, can be made to exit the GUI when clicked.
-This is done by setting the ``ajjgui.exit`` NBT tag to ``1b``.
+This is done by setting the ``ajjgui.exit`` SNBT to ``1b``.

 #### Example